Rebecca McGowan

 - honing musicality

 Please email mcgowanirishdance@gmail.com with your interest.
-Lessons are $40/30 min or $65/50 min, plus studio rental, and are currently offered online and in person.
+Lessons are $40/30 min or $65/50 min, plus studio rental.

 Locations